City College stampede: Background

+Michael Bivins, Boyz II Men, Run D.M.C., Redhead Kingpin, EPMD, Phife Dawg, Big Daddy Kane, Jodeci, and Ed Lover from Yo!
+MTV Raps.

 Timeline

 Build-up

 Doors to the Nat Holman Gymnasium were set to open at 5 p.m.
 At approximately 5:30 p.m., the doors closed with hundreds of people still outside.
 Nearly 5,000 people were trying to get into a gymnasium that had a maximum capacity of 2,730 people.

 Stampede

 Before the basketball game began, at approximately 7 p.m., people who had not been let in broke a glass door and swarmed towards the entrance of the gym.
 The crowd went down a short staircase that led to the gymnasium.
 However, doors at the bottom of the stairs opened inward into the lobby, not outward into the gymnasium.
 The doors were left closed for up to 15 minutes as the crush worsened.
 It was estimated that victims were asphyxiated between 7 p.m. and 7:15 p.m., and the police stated they were not able to see the crush at the base of the stairwell from their position on the first floor.

 All of the people killed were from the New York City area.
 The death toll was initially eight, but increased to nine after 20-year old Dawn McCaine died at St. Luke's Hospital on January 1, 1992, after being removed from life support.
 29 people were injured.